huffyhenry/huffyhenry.github.io/_posts/2020-03-13-candidates.md

 LED light, caffeine and false hope before being the guest of honour at Magnus Carlsen's re-coronation in Autumn.
-In preparation for this exdrawaganza, I built a simple model of chess player strength and used it to forecast the outcome tournament.
+In preparation for this exdrawaganza, I built a simple model of chess player strength and used it to forecast the outcome of the tournament.
 The well-established Elo system can also be used for this purpose and may even yield better predictions.
 My aim was not to compete with Elo, but to try my hand at modelling of chess and